noarche/gallery/README.md

 ![gallery](https://github.com/user-attachments/assets/a6cd55dd-4d2b-41f4-993c-058e5e343bf5)

-# HOW TO USE:
+# ꧁꧂  HOW TO USE:

-### paste all files here into www root dir of your web server before running script
+paste all files here into www root dir of your web server before running script

-### paste your albums in directories in ./galleryRoot
+paste your albums in directories in ./galleryRoot

+To delete or add photos physically remove or add photo to the album and run script again to update all pages.

 ### run the following command